 Artefact is published by the Irish Association of Art Historians.
 We aim to provide an outlet for publication for new and emerging scholarship in Ireland, by Irish scholars living abroad or on topics relating to Irish visual and material culture.
 We welcome submissions on all periods and aspects of art and architectural history, design history and material and visual culture studies.

-We are currently accepting submissions of articles and reviews for Issue 10.
-Artefact CFP 2020
+We will shortly be accepting submissions of articles and reviews for Issue 11.
+Artefact CFP 2024

 Submissions, following the Artefact Submission and Style Guidelines, should be emailed to artefactjournal@gmail.com